RonenNess/GeonBit/README.md

 **A 3D Entity-Component-System engine, powered by MonoGame for C# games.**

+## IMPORTANT NOTICE

+The engine is still in Beta phase.

+You can download and use it, but keep in mind that some of the API may change in the following days and expect some bug-fixing patches.

 # License

 *For the purpose of making games, educational projects, or apps with gamification properties*, GeonBit is distributed under the **MIT license** and is completely free for commercial and non commercial use.